busybrainx99/website/content/docs/tutorials/acme/nginx-ingress.md

 staging-app-tls   True    staging-app-tls   4m56s
 ```

-Note: It may take some time for the certificate to be issued and for the READY status to change to True.
-This delay depends on factors like DNS propagation and the ACME challenge processing by cert-manager.
+> Note: It may take some time for the certificate to be issued and for the READY status to change to True.
+This delay depends on factors like DNS propagation and the ACME challenge processing by cert->
+> manager.
 If the status does not update immediately, wait a few minutes and check again.
 You can also monitor the process by describing the certificate resource:

 ```bash
 $ kubectl describe certificate staging-app-tls